reidgutz/ReidandBumDE300Project/README.md

 - For the variable oldpeak we found

 Data transformation
+The pre transformed data can be seen in "histogram of numerical features pretransform.jpeg"
 - When we plotted the data we found that most of the numerical features were already approximately normally distributed and did not need to be made normal.
 The only column that was significantly not normal was the column old peak.
 For this column we used a box-cox transformation.
 The boxcox method works by varying an exponential parameter lambda to find an optimal transformation of the distribution.
 Using a log transofrmation did not make this more normal so the box-cox method was used as an alternate method.
+We also z-score normalized each numerical feature to put them on the same scale for future analysis
+The transformed data can be seen in "histogram of numerical features posttransform.jpeg"
+- We only transformed numerical features.
+In the future we may use target encoding to transform the categroical features though this will be a future step not need in this analysis.

 Box-Plot Analysis